noushadhasan/Karmada-Kubeadm-Cluster-Management/README.md

 A production-style **multi-cluster Kubernetes deployment** using **Karmada** to centrally manage multiple Kubernetes clusters and automatically distribute Kubernetes resources such as **Deployments, Services, Ingresses, Secrets, and ConfigMaps**.

-This project demonstrates how to build a centralized control plane that manages multiple Kubernetes clusters, fails workloads over automatically between clusters using Karmada's `ClusterAffinities` and `ClusterTaintPolicy`, and exposes applications through either a self-hosted **HAProxy Load Balancer** or a **Cloudflare Load Balancer**.
+This project demonstrates how to build a centralized control plane that manages multiple Kubernetes clusters, fails workloads over automatically between clusters using Karmada's `ClusterAffinities` and `ClusterTaintPolicy`, and exposes applications through either a self-hosted **HAProxy Load Balancer** or a **Cloudflare Load Balancer** — both are documented, but **Cloudflare is the simpler path for this project** since it needs no load-balancer infrastructure of your own.

 ---